 - 1) Making decisions about health care is a basic right.
 Decisions about how to pay for health care, and what health care to pay for, are better left to individuals rather than to the government.
 Any government requirement to have health care coverage interferes with a person's ability to manage his or her own health care and spending.
-Amendment 63 maintains a person's right to choose the most appropriate coverage for his or her situation and prevents the state from requiring a person to join any specific health care plan. - 2) Amendment 63 protects the ability of each person to determine how to pay for health care services, including making direct payments to providers.
+Amendment? maintains a person's right to choose the most appropriate coverage for his or her situation and prevents the state from limiting a person's health care choices. - 2) Amendment ? protects the ability of each person to determine how to pay for health care services, including making direct payments to providers.
 This measure prevents the state from requiring that only the government or health insurance companies control payments and approval for all services.
-Preserving the ability to pay for services directly allows a person to receive care at his or her choosing, even if the government or insurance companies place limits on health care services. - 3) This measure is a statement in opposition to government-controlled health care.
-It reinforces the pending lawsuits challenging the federal government over the new health care laws and is in line with the actions of six states that have adopted measures similar to Amendment 63.
-The measure affirms Colorado as a state that values freedom of choice in health care services.
+Preserving the ability to pay for services directly allows a person to receive care at his or her choosing, even if the government or insurance companies place limits on health care services. - 3) Adding a constitutional right to health care choice is a statement in opposition to full government control of health care.
+Individuals should be able to make decisions about health care without interference from the government or insurance companies.
+Amendment? sets Colorado apart as a state that values freedom of choice in health care services.